Buy Pegasus Airlines Flights

 Pegasus Airlines have launched their Frequent Flyer Program named Pegasus Plus where travellers can earn FlightPoints every time they fly.

-There are four tiers of fares including Basic, Essentials, Advantage and Extras.
+There are four tiers of fare for baggage allowance: Basic, Essentials, Advantage and Extras.

 On-board service varies depending on the destination, duration,and time of your flight.
 Pegasus Airlines offers a variety of meals selection with special meals.
 Pegasus Airlines travellers can pre-order and pay for their meal Online or choose from a diverse range of sandwiches to snacks, hot/cold beverages and alcoholic drinks in-flight.
 Pegasus Magazine is an inflight journal that passengers can read on their flights.